 Bradley is a medium-sized village located in the state of Illinois.
 With a population of 15,344 people and four constituent neighborhoods, Bradley is the 157th largest community in Illinois.

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Bradley is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Bradley is a village of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Bradley who work in office and administrative support (11.54%), food service (9.90%), and sales jobs (9.57%).
+Overall, Bradley is a village of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Bradley who work in office and administrative support (12.95%), sales jobs (9.56%), and food service (8.91%).

-The per capita income in Bradley in 2010 was $26,796, which is upper middle income relative to Illinois and the nation.
-This equates to an annual income of $107,184 for a family of four.
+The per capita income in Bradley in 2010 was $26,616, which is middle income relative to Illinois and the nation.
+This equates to an annual income of $106,464 for a family of four.
 However, Bradley contains both very wealthy and poor people as well.

 Bradley is a somewhat ethnically-diverse village.
 The people who call Bradley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bradley residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Bradley include Irish, French, Polish, and Italian.
+Bradley also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.47% of the village’s residents.
+Important ancestries of people in Bradley include German, Irish, French, Italian, and Polish.

 The most common language spoken in Bradley is English.
-Other important languages spoken here include Spanish and Pacific Island languages.
+Other important languages spoken here include Spanish and Polish.